mkohler/cython_swig/README.rst

 ======================
 - Performance comparison

-- String manipulation, C strings

 - DRY and maintainability.
 How much of the header do you have copy?

-"SWIG is not in the business of enforcing morality."
-    - SWIG documentation, Section 8.3 C String Handling

 - Safety comparison